ndendic/RustyTags/README.md

 - **Maintenance**: Clear separation of concerns between HTML generation and web framework
 - **Adoption**: Lower barrier to entry for simple HTML generation needs

-The built-in Datastar support in RustyTags Core provides excellent reactive capabilities without requiring the full Nitro framework.
+The new **Datastar SDK** in RustyTags Core provides a powerful, type-safe reactive system with Python operator overloading - giving you excellent reactive capabilities without requiring the full Nitro framework.

 ## Why RustyTags Core?